- Community Development

 - A schedule of public improvements, including a complete scope of work and related costs, shall be submitted; the financial guarantee shall be based on the reviewed/approved scope of work under construction.

 - All forms of financial guarantee shall be accepted at the discretion of Brighton representatives.

 - Bonding of projects is required at 115% of total valuation for the scope of work (materials and labor.)

 - All construction is subject to inspection and approval by Brighton inspectors.

 - At the end of the warranty period, a final acceptance inspection will be scheduled.
 If construction under warranty fails this inspection, a task list of corrections will be produced.
 The corrected work shall be inspected upon completion.
-All inspections shall again obtain a pass status prior to full release of bonding.
-Once all final-acceptance inspections are in a pass status, bonding will be released completely.
+All inspections shall again obtain a pass status prior to full release of the financial guarantee.
+Once all final-acceptance inspections are in a pass status, the financial guarantee will be released completely.